Online Journaling for Mental Health

 - Sanvello - mood tracking with CBT tools and guided journaling

-- Journey - cross-platform journaling
+- Journey - cross-platform journaling that also offers a secure space free from external judgment

 - Bearable - detailed symptom and mood tracking